AnnasNadeem1/AnnasNadeem1/README.md

 Hi!
 I’m Annas, a curious learner diving deep into **Cloud** ☁️ and **Data Analytics** 📊.
 I enjoy building full-stack apps, solving problems, and sharing what I learn.
-Currently working with AWS, Python, and various data tools — always up for exciting tech!
+Currently working with AWS, Python, and various data tools

 - 📚 CS student @ Air University
 - 💻 Projects in cloud, web, and C++